 Another thing to consider is floor joists.
 Floor joists are used to support a floor over an open area, like a basement, crawl space, etc. It's like a mini bridge that's only supported at each end.
 When many joists are installed next to each other and a sub-floor like plywood is nailed on top, they create a large floor area called a "floor system."

-If you’re laying your hardwood in more than one room, that will take some pre-planning that should be planned before ordering and scheduling installation.
+If you're laying your hardwood in more than one room, that will take some pre-planning that should be planned before ordering and scheduling installation.
 An open concept space can appear to flow smoothly into one large area if your wood flooring is installed from the long end of the space to the other.
 Oddly shaped rooms or those that open off narrow hallways may not lend themselves to flooring laid along one continuous line of sight; a thin wood strip can be installed to define the threshold where flooring changes direction.
 A way to avoid transitions or to create a nice impactful visual statement, consider laying your wood floors in a diagonal or herringbone pattern throughout your house.
+Hardwood is a popular choice among homeowners for it's timelessness and stunning look in any type of space.

 Running your hardwood planks from your main entrance toward the opposite wall will help simplify the sightline and makes the room appear less busy.